When you contact us, we collect personal information about you so we can support you.

 If we speak to you by phone

-If the Witness Service contact centre contacts you by phone, calls are recorded and stored securely by our trusted partner, KCOM.
-Recordings are kept for 6 months and then deleted.
+If the Witness Service contact centre contacts you by phone, calls are recorded by our trusted partner, stored within the UK or EEA, and processed in line with UK data protection law.
+Recordings are usually held for 6 months and then deleted.

 If you agree to get appointment reminders by text message (SMS)